 Word spread throughout the village and we had over 50 kids arrive to see our movie night!

 Our first issue was that the school had no power!
 So we got an extension lead and ran it 30 meters from a neighbor’s house.
-(We lost power numerous times due to cows walking through the school and tripping up the multiple extension leads) Next when we tried to run the projector but it was too light and when it did get dark enough, the parents arrived to take the kids home for dinner so most missed the movie.
+(We lost power numerous times due to cows walking through the school and tripping up the multiple extension leads) When we tried to run the projector it was too light, and when it did get dark enough, the parents arrived to take the kids home for dinner so most missed the movie.
 We decided that we needed a fresh approach!

-Since that time there have been thousands of children who have experienced the wonderful work of volunteers from across the world bringing smiles and laughter to the children in this country which has such a harsh history.
-During our operational time there have been around 45 volunteers who have freely given of their time and expertise for as little as 2 weeks or even a number of months.
+Since that time there have been hundreds of children who have experienced the wonderful work of volunteers from across the world bringing smiles and laughter to the children in this country which has such a harsh history.
+During our operational time there have been many volunteers who have freely given of their time and expertise for as little as 1 month or even a number of months.
 Much support has also been received from abroad via donations, collections and on line support.